Andrew-Girgis/linkedin-job-scraper/README.md

 5. Open a Pull Request

 ## 📝 License
+have fun with it, this got me banned from linkedin on the scraper account

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.